a picture of croissants

 When you order, I'll let you know on what day the croissants will be ready.
 Some time that day, I'll deliver the croissants to your door.

-Me, and what's more, you can go home to view my other works.
+Me, and what's more, you can go home to view my other artistic works.
 If you want help making a website of your own, that's a thing I can also do.